CybercentreCanada/assemblyline4_docs/docs/installation/cluster.md

 ## Update your deployment

-Once you have your Assemblyline chart deployed throught helm, you can change any values in the `values.yaml` file and upgrade your deployment with the following command:
+Once you have your Assemblyline chart deployed through helm, you can change any values in the `values.yaml` file and upgrade your deployment with the following command:

 ```shell
 helm upgrade assemblyline <assemblyline-helm-chart>/assemblyline -f <deployment_directory>/values.yaml -n al